colbygllhr/bookbot/README.md

 # bookbot
 A Python program that analyzes text and gives statistics

-Bookbot is my first project!
+Bookbot is my Python first project!